2013 Corporate Responsibility Report

-Management at the Company has also participated in webinars and attended presentations organized by SGS (a third-party testing service provider) and STR Responsible Sourcing, with respect to the requirements of the California Transparency in Supply Chains Act of 2010.
-As a result, we plan to schedule additional training on slavery and human trafficking, including training on mitigating related risks in supply chains, for appropriate personnel with direct responsibility for supply chain management.
+Management at the Company has also participated in webinars and attended presentations organized by reputable third party industry groups with respect to the requirements of the California Transparency in Supply Chains Act of 2010.
+Internal team members with direct responsibility for supply chain have also participated in training on slavery and human trafficking.

 The words of our Co-Chairmen and Chief Executive Officer in their letter to shareholders in advance of our Company’s 2006 Annual Meeting continue to guide our thinking regarding our Company’s environmental responsibility.
 They wrote, “The broader concerns over energy costs, our nation’s dependence on foreign oil, the rate of consumption and environmental impacts of fossil fuels, deforestation, and global warming, must be our concerns as well.
 Our response to these broad concerns is local…” Our Company continues its efforts to decrease its own energy consumption, as discussed more fully below, acting locally to address the areas we can feasibly address.
 We must also continue to pay attention to our waste stream and that of our products.
 As with all things we do, we know we can do better and we continue to find ways to improve, in a manner consistent with our obligations to all our constituencies.

 A. In Our Facilities